qn0x/blog/_posts/2017-10-01-building-a-custom-60-percent-mechanical-keyboard.md

    [Lube](https://zealpc.net/collections/switches/products/ghlube) for switches and stabilizers,
    Cable: currently undecided whether to even get a new one,
    Cotton wool from Q-Tips to lessen the rattling sound from the stabilizers,
    Sound dampening inlay inside the case cut out of a thick old [Roccat mouse mat](https://www.roccat.org/en-DE/Products/Gaming-Mousepads/Taito-Series/Taito/).
+This will be put in when the Sentraq case arrives.

 #### Other Considerations:
  * __Sentraq PCB__